2006 nightlife legislation in New York City: Incidents

 Scores West nightclub, on West 28th Street, reportedly had its liquor license suspended by the State Liquor Authority for allowing prostitution on its premises.
 Undercover policemen discovered women selling sex in the various club premises.
 Manhattan Supreme Court Justice Walter Tolub granted a stay of the SLA order, pulling the license of the club.
 Pending an appeal by the SLA, the club was allowed to continue to serve alcohol.

 A man was stabbed repeatedly by several women during a violent confrontation near the Vesta nightclub, on 29th Street and Eighth Avenue, on March 21, 2008.
 Possibly 30 people were involved in the incident, which resulted in the man being sent to the hospital in critical condition.

 Laura Garza, a 25‑year‑old, went missing on December 3, 2008.
 She had been last seen leaving a nightclub named Marquee at approximately 4:00 a.m., allegedly with a registered sex offender.
 In April 2010, the remains of Garza's body were found by the police.

+Hell Square

+The Office investigated complaints of rowdiness in a part of the Lower East Side called "Hell Square" in the 2010s.